Great Wall of Gorgan

 The wall is located at a geographic narrowing between the Caspian Sea and the mountains of northeastern Iran.
-It is one of several Caspian Gates at the eastern part of a region known in antiquity as Hyrcania, on the nomadic route from the northern steppes to the Iranian heartland.
-The wall is believed to have protected the Sasanian Empire to the south from the peoples to the north, probably the White Huns.
-In his book Empires and Walls, Chaichian (2014) questions the validity of this interpretation using historical evidence of potential political-military threats in the region as well as the economic geography of Gorgan Wall's environs.
-It is described as "amongst the most ambitious and sophisticated frontier walls" ever built in the world, and the most important of the Sasanian defense fortifications.
+It is one of several Caspian Gates at the eastern part of a region known in antiquity as Hyrcania, on the nomadic route from the Eurasian Steppe to the Iranian heartland.
+The wall is believed to have protected the Sasanian Empire to the south from the foreign peoples of the north, probably the White Huns.
+The wall is described as "amongst the most ambitious and sophisticated frontier walls" ever built in the world and the most important of the Sasanian defense fortifications.

-It is 195 km long and 6–10 m wide, and features over 30 fortresses spaced at intervals of between 10 and 50 km.
-It is surpassed only by the walls systems of the Great Wall of China and Cheolli Jangseong (in modern-day North Korea) as the longest single-segment building and the longest defensive wall in existence.
+It is 195 km long and 6–10 m wide and features over 30 fortresses spaced at intervals of between 10 and 50 km.
+It is surpassed only by the wall systems of the Great Wall of China and Cheolli Jangseong (in modern-day North Korea) as the longest single-segment building and the longest defensive wall in existence.

-Name
+Names

-Among archaeologists the wall is also known as "The Red Snake" (Turkmen: Qizil Alan) because of the colour of its bricks.
-In Persian, it was popularized by the name "Alexander's Barrier" (سد اسکندر Sadd-i-Iskandar) or "Alexander's Wall", as Alexander the Great is thought by early Muslims to have passed through the Caspian Gates on his hasty march to Hyrcania and the east.
-It is also known as "Anushirvân's Barrier" (سد انوشیروان Sadd-i Anushiravan) and "Firuz/Piruz's Barrier" (سد پیروز), and is officially referred to as the "Gorgan Defence Wall" (دیوار دفاعی گرگان).
-It is known as Qïzïl Yïlan or Qazal Al'an to local Iranian Turkmens.
+Among archaeologists, the wall is also known as "the Red Snake" (Turkmen: Qizil Alan), due to the colour of its bricks.
+In Persian, it was known as "Alexander's Barrier" (سد اسکندر Sadd-i-Iskandar) or "Alexander's Wall", as Alexander the Great is thought by early Muslims to have passed through the Caspian Gates on his hasty march to Hyrcania and the east.
+It is also known as "Anushirvân's Barrier" (سد انوشیروان Sadd-i Anushiravan) and "Firuz/Piruz's Barrier" (سد پیروز) and is officially referred to as the "Gorgan Defence Wall" (دیوار دفاعی گرگان).
+It is also referred to as Qizil Yilan (Turkic title).

 Description

-The barrier consists of a wall, 195 km long and 6–10 m wide, with over 30 fortresses at intervals of between 10 and 50 km.
+The barrier consists of a wall 195 km long and 6–10 m wide, with over 30 fortresses at intervals of between 10 and 50 km.

-The building materials consist of mud-brick, fired brick, gypsum, and mortar.
+The building materials consist of mudbrick, fired brick, gypsum, and mortar.
 Clay was also used during the early Parthian era.
-Mud-bricks were more popular in the early period in the construction of forts and cities, while fired bricks became popular in the later period.
-Sometimes one brick was set in the vertical position, with two horizontal rows of bricks laid above and below.
-The sizes of mud or fired bricks differ, but in general the standard size was 40 × 40 × 10 cm.
-The fired bricks were made from the local loess soil, and fired in kilns along the line of the wall.
+Mudbricks were more popular in the early period in the construction of forts and cities, while fired bricks became common in the later period.
+Sometimes, one brick was set in the vertical position, with two horizontal rows laid above and below.
+The sizes of mud- or fired bricks differ, but in general, the standard size was 40 × 40 × 10 cm.
+The fired bricks were made from the local loess soil and fired in kilns along the line of the wall.